MattClarkson/CMakeCatchTemplate/README.md

 A Note On Packaging
 -------------------

-There are many different issues and combinations to test when packaging:
+There are many different issues and combinations to test when packaging.
+For example:

- * Windows, Linux, Mac
+ * System: Windows / Linux / Mac
- * Shared libraries / Statically linked libraries
+ * Linkage: Shared libraries / Static libraries
- * Command line applications / GUI applications / Command line applications bundled with GUI applications.
+ * Executable style: Command line applications / GUI applications / Command line applications bundled with GUI applications.
  * The developer runs ```make install``` to install it in a specific directory, linked against known libraries.
  * The developer runs ```make package``` to make a relocatable and distributable bundle so that another user can install it anywhere.